 The Government’s fiscal targets

 The Charter includes the Government’s targets for the public finances.
 The targets are designed to achieve the Government’s overall objective for fiscal policy, which is to return the public finances to balance at the earliest possible date in the next Parliament.
 Currently government spends more than it receives from taxes and has to borrow to make up the difference.
 The Chancellor wants to reach a position where the budget is in balance and there is no need to borrow.
 At the time the objective was introduced, in autumn 2016, its wording suggested the deficit would be eliminated by 2025 at the latest.
 Its interpretation now is questionable, given the early General Election in 2017, but the Conservative Manifesto suggests the Government are still aiming at the ‘middle of the next decade’.

-The Charter includes targets for the deficit (public sector net borrowing), debt and the welfare cap.
+The Charter includes targets for borrowing, debt and the welfare cap.

 The Government’s borrowing target – its ‘fiscal mandate’ – requires structural borrowing to be below 2% of GDP in 2020/21.
 Structural borrowing is the borrowing that remains once elements related to the ups and downs of the economy are removed.
 It is the amount of borrowing we would expect to remain if the economy was running at a normal, sustainable level of employment and activity.

 The fiscal mandate is supplemented by two further targets:

 The Chancellor can review the targets if there is a significant negative shock to the UK economy.